gmlc-dispatches/dispatches/docs/models/fossil/hitec_salt.rst

 =====================

 This property package supports property calculations for Hitec salt in a sensible-heat thermal energy storage system.
-Hitec salt is a salt mixture containing 40 by wt. % NaNO2, 7 by wt. % NaNO3, and 53 by wt. % KNO3.
+Hitec salt is a salt mixture containing 40% by wt. of NaNO2, 7% by wt. of NaNO3, and 53% by wt. of KNO3.
 This property package supports calculations for the following properties for Hitec salt within the temperature range of 513 - 853 K [1] [2]:

 1. Specific Enthalpy